jithender-4914/CASA0004/README.md

 - The model outperformed baselines with a **15.01% MAE improvement** and an **R² of 0.801**.
 - The results confirmed the model's ability to capture spatial spillover effects in the housing market.

-## Citation

-If you use this code or research in your work, please cite the following paper:

-> Guo, Y. (2024). *Multimodal Spatio-Temporal Fusion: A Generalizable GCN-LSTM with Attention Framework for Urban Application*.
-[Journal/Conference], [Volume(Issue)], [pages].

-*(Note: Please update the citation details once the paper is published.)*

-## License

-This project is licensed under the terms of the [LICENSE](LICENSE) file.